SocialComplexityLab/life2vec/README.md

 ### Basic Implementation of life2vec
-*Closer to the end of January 2024, we are planning to release a pipeline using the dummy data, so you can run the code on your machine*.
-We will keep keep this repository as is; a basic implemenetation of the model is going to be published in the following repository: [carlomarxdk/life2vec-light](https://github.com/carlomarxdk/life2vec-light)
+We will keep keep this repository as is; a basic implemenetation of the model is published in the following repository: [carlomarxdk/life2vec-light](https://github.com/carlomarxdk/life2vec-light)

 ### Source Code